 This website is run by NHS County Durham CCG.

 The CCG wants as many people as possible to be able to use this website.
-For example, that means you should be able to:
+For example, which means you should be able to:

 - zoom in up to 300% without the text spilling off the screen